qhdud3100/Competition_of_Connect6/README.md

 </br>

 ## play
-- Draws the stone if player click and decide to put.
+- Marks the spot when a Go stone is placed.
 - Determines whether the game is over.
 </br></br>